 From the mouth of the Experts

-Ion Lyon from Manchester thinks that the ovoid space may have once held water, heated water that cracked the rock and evaporated.
-This process most likely occurred when the meteorite made impact.
+Ion Lyon from Manchester thinks that the ovoid space may have once held water, heated water that cracked the rock, and evaporated.
+This process most likely occurred when the Nakhla meteorite made an impact.

 So, what’s the verdict?